 Capital Expenditures

-- The primary focus of these capital investments includes next-generation clean diesel and alternative powertrains, integrated connected vehicle services, expanded manufacturing capabilities, advanced driver assistance systems, and investments in truck factories and global engine business, including manufacturing and remanufacturing capacity.
+- A significant portion of capital is directed towards next-generation clean diesel and alternative powertrains, integrated connected vehicle services, and advanced driver assistance systems.